Saturday, January 28, 2017

 Denise, Keith, and Robert Griego ~ Kalahari Desert ~ Botswana, Africa.
 1976.

 Keith is tightly squeezed between me and Denise and he can barely move.
-The dirt road is full of wash-boards that make the going slow.
-There is a mountain that is not very high but we plan to climb to the top for a picnic and a view of the surrounding area.
+The dirt road is full of washboards that make the going slow.
+There is a mountain that could be a lot higher but we plan to climb to the top for a picnic and a view of the surrounding area.

 A fierce army attacked us without warning.